gabenespoli/phzlab/README.md

 The current version is 0.9 beta.

 ## Licence
-This program is covered by the GNU General Public Licence v3.
+This software is covered by the GNU General Public Licence v3.